-A headset or headphones and a microphone are required when using Blackboard Collaborate, as feedback can occur when participants use their computer speakers for audio.
+A headset or headphones and a microphone are recommended when using Blackboard Collaborate, as feedback can occur when participants use their computer speakers for audio.

-If joining the Blackboard Collaborate room from a location with background noise, a headset is recommended.
+If joining the Blackboard Collaborate room from a location with background noise, a headset microphone is recommended.

 Connecting to Blackboard Collaborate